b Balance Buster Start my plan

 Two ways to improve your DTI

-1. Pay down debt — Lower payments = lower DTI
+1. Pay down debt — Lower payments mean a lower DTI.

-2. Increase income — Side gigs, raises, new job
+2. Increase income — Side gigs, raises, a new job.